Wednesday, April 14, 2010

 Michael Jackson's Bad

 Creating a follow-up to one of the most successful and critically acclaimed albums of all time must have been an extremely daunting task even for someone as talented as Michael Jackson.
 There would be the inevitable comparisons to Thriller, and even if it sold well, it would still be considered a disappointment if it didn't sell in astronomical numbers and receive widespread critical acclaim.
 MJ set the bar extremely high with Thriller, and to surpass it would take close to a miracle.
 I guess after the unprecedented success of Thriller, MJ did indeed believe in miracles, as he wanted its successor to move 100 million units and have critics laud it a magnum opus, grabbing a truckload of awards in the process.
 MJ was a pure and genuine artist, but numbers and awards still meant a lot to him.
-Thus, the pressure was on MJ to produce another masterpiece that sold like gangbusters.
+Thus, the pressure was on pop/soul superstar to produce another masterpiece that sold like gangbusters.

 One of the things that I like most about Bad is that it is made up mostly of MJ's compositions.
 He wrote and composed nine of the album's 11 songs.
 By comparison, he wrote only four songs for Thriller.
 I've always thought MJ's songwriting skills were underrated.
-He's generally praised for his singing, dancing and overall gifts as a performer, but people often forget that some of the greatest songs in his catalogue were penned by him.
+He's generally praised for his singing, dancing and overall gifts as a performer, but people often forget that some of the greatest songs in his discography were penned by him.
 For Bad, MJ once again tapped Quincy Jones to produce.
 Jones had produced both Off The Wall and Thriller--two amazing albums that effectively showcased MJ's talents.
 Thus, it wasn't surprising that he brought in Jones again in hopes of recapturing some of the magic of the previous two albums.

 Anyway, let's get down to the songs themselves.
 The album kicks off on a funky note with "Bad."
 The song is sort of an homage to MJ's idol/mentor James Brown ("I got soul, and I'm super bad!"), as it has a grittier and funkier sound than most of MJ's songs up the that point.
 To be sure, the song is not nearly as funky as Brown's combustible grooves, but it's pretty funky for MJ, a nice and unexpected departure from the more smooth R&B/pop cuts off Thriller.
 The Jackson-penned song has a relentless and menacing bass line, and he sings the verses in a husky growl and spits out "Shamone" with the raw soul of a chitlin' circuit blues shouter.
 Legendary jazz organist Jimmy Smith serves up a nasty solo, raising the song's funk quotient considerably.
 Smith's solo is seamlessly followed by an excellent synthesizer solo from keyboardist extraordinaire Greg Phillinganes, who was MJ's musical director on his Bad and Dangerous world tours.

 "Bad" is followed by the shuffling "The Way You Make Me Feel."
 The song, written and composed by MJ, is an infectious slice of pop/soul.
 It is another example of MJ's unfailing ear for great melodies.
 It's one of those songs that people love to sing along with.
-The next cut, "Speed Demon," is a good solid groove.
+The next cut, "Speed Demon," is a solid groove.
 The song starts with an engine revving up, and MJ sings the verses in the same gritty, husky voice that he used in "Bad."
 Also, as in "Bad," MJ shoots for a more funky sound with this song.
 And the lyrics are pretty interesting.
 Some critics have said the lyrics have a Freudian component, claiming the song is about MJ's superego putting his id in check: "Pull over boy, and get your ticket right."
 This song was written and composed by MJ.

-On "Just Good Friends" MJ duets with Stevie Wonder, and, unfortunately, it's a bit of a disappointment.
+On "Just Good Friends" MJ duets with Stevie Wonder, and unfortunately it's a bit of a disappointment.
 With two great talents at the helm, I expected much more than this light pop/soul fare.
 It should be noted that neither MJ nor Stevie contributed to the writing of this song, and perhaps that's why it sounds so bland.
 The spark and magic are simply missing from this track.
 It's just such a huge missed opportunity.

 Side two opens with "Another Part of Me," a good uptempo song that advocates global unity.
-The song was originally used for MJ's 3D-film Captain Eo, which was shown at Disney theme parks in the '80s and '90s.
+It was originally used for MJ's 3D-film Captain Eo, which was shown at Disney theme parks in the '80s and '90s.
 Next up is "Man in the Mirror," one of MJ's most well-known songs.
 Written by Siedah Garrett and Glen Ballard, the song's basic message is that before one can effectively bring about positive changes in the world around them, they must first look inside and better themselves.
 The song features some fiery, gospel-tinged singing by MJ who receives strong support from The Winans and the Andrae Crouch Choir.

 MJ goes from church to passionate romance with "I Just Can't Stop Loving You," a duet with Siedah Garrett.
 This song was the first single off the Bad album, and, for the life of me, I don't understand why he would choose such a bland song to kick off the album.
 It just sounds like your standard, by-the-numbers adult contemporary love song, nothing exciting or inspired about it.
 MJ usually comes up with such great melodies, but this is not one of them.
 Also, the lyrics are pretty sappy, even for this type of song.
 Garrett has a decent voice, but brings nothing special to this track.
 This is the only song off Bad that I always skip.